January 25, 2020

 Who doesn’t dream of completing their medical school degree at the University of Toronto Faculty of Medicine?
 Not only does U of T medical school provide you with a degree from a prestigious institution, but it allows you to live that coveted Toronto lifestyle.

 That’s something with which many other Canadian cities cannot compete.
-But getting into University of Toronto medicine isn’t always easy.
+But getting into the University of Toronto medicine isn’t always easy.

-The University of Toronto is a competitive school, the admission requirements are strict, and many of the brightest minds in the world apply to it each year.
+University of Toronto Requirements: The University of Toronto is a competitive school, the admission requirements are strict, and many of the brightest minds in the world apply to it each year.
 Stiff competition indeed!